-Series in Cambridge, Massachusetts since 2001 and was the co-founder of
+Series in Cambridge, Massachusetts from 2001 to 2018 and was the co-founder of

 The Somerville News Writers